openedx/edx-documentation/en_us/shared/getting_started/Section_dashboard_settings_profile.rst

   other information that you want to share.
 This paragraph can contain up to 3000 characters.

-To create or edit your profile, follow these steps.
+To add or update your profile, follow these steps.

 #.
 On any edX page, select the arrow next to your username, and then select
    **Profile**.